atstubben/Custom-Roleplay-Data-Edited/README.md

 INSTALLATION:
 Place the 'custom_roleplay_data' datapack in the 'datapacks' folder of your world.
-Place the 'StubbsCustoms.zip' in your resourcepacks folder.
+Download a working resource pack and place it in your resourcepacks folder.
+Example pack https://github.com/atstubben/StubbsCustoms
 Enjoy!

 CUSTOMIZATION: